gold star for USAHOF

 Jean-Sebastian Giguere was a First Rounder by the Hartford Whalers in 1995, and he played there briefly before he was traded to Calgary.
 Giguere did not accomplish much as a Flame, so most people likely didn't think much of it when he was shipped off to the Mighty Ducks.
 The hockey world…

-Guy Hebert played for the St. Louis Blues for a combined 13 Games in the 1991-92 & 1992-93, and his exit from the Midwest came when he was plucked in the Expansion Draft by the Mighty Ducks of Anaheim in 1993.
+Guy Hebert played for the St. Louis Blues for a combined 13 Games in the 1991-92 & 1992-93 seasons.
+His exit from the Midwest came when he was selected in the Expansion Draft by the Mighty Ducks of Anaheim in 1993.

 Hampus Lindholm, to date, has only played for the Anaheim Ducks, the team that drafted him Sixth Overall in 2012.

-It was an incredible story for Steve Rucchin to make the NHL, as the native of Ontario, never played at an elite junior level, and was scouted for his play at the University of Western Ontario, an avenue that is not known for producing NHL talent.
-In his senior year, Rucchin…
+It was an incredible story for Steve Rucchin to make the NHL, as a native of Ontario, he never played at an elite junior level, and was scouted for his play at the University of Western Ontario, an avenue that is not known for producing NHL talent.
+In his senior year,…

 Before he arrived in Anaheim, Chris Pronger had what could be considered a Hall of Fame career.
 The Defenseman already won a Hart Trophy and Norris Trophy, which is enough for one hell of a hockey career.
 Playing for the St. Louis Blues for most of his career, Pronger was an Edmonton…